TBD54566975/ftl/lsp/markdown/completion/enumValue.md

-Snippet for defining a value enum.
+Snippet for declaring a value enum.

 ```go
 //ftl:enum